-When Prescriptive Period Begins:
+Supreme Court on when Prescriptive Period Begins:

-• The prescriptive period begins to run when the use of the easement by the servient estate owner unreasonably interferes with use of the easement by the easement holder.

-- a party claiming that an easement was extinguished by prescription must prove continuous and open and notorious use of the easement area for a ten-year period by clear and convincing evidence. - a party claiming that an easement was extinguished by prescription must prove continuous and open and notorious use of the easement area for a ten-year period by clear and convincing evidence. - The more difficult question is what level of activity in the easement area by the servient estate owner is sufficiently adverse and hostile to trigger the prescriptive period. - In contrast to a claimant for adverse possession or a prescriptive easement, a party claiming termination of an easement by prescription already has the right to use the area in question.

-- [S]o long as the use is consistent with the rights granted in the easement, the owner of a servient estate may make substantial use of the easement area. - ... the prescriptive period is triggered where the use of the easement "unreasonably interfere[s]" with the current or prospective use of the easement by the easement holder.
-When satisfied, the various requirements of adverse possession, and similarly prescription, serve to "put [the property owner] on notice of the hostile nature of the possession so that he, the owner, may take steps to vindicate his rights by legal action." - Use of the easement that unreasonably interferes with the "easement owner's enjoyment of the easement" is adequate "to give notice that the easement is under threat."
+- The prescriptive period begins to run when the use of the easement by the servient estate owner unreasonably interferes with use of the easement by the easement holder. - a party claiming that an easement was extinguished by prescription must prove continuous and open and notorious use of the easement area for a ten-year period by clear and convincing evidence. - The more difficult question is what level of activity in the easement area by the servient estate owner is sufficiently adverse and hostile to trigger the prescriptive period. - In contrast to a claimant for adverse possession or a prescriptive easement, a party claiming termination of an easement by prescription already has the right to use the area in question. - [S]o long as the use is consistent with the rights granted in the easement, the owner of a servient estate may make substantial use of the easement area. - We hold that the prescriptive period is triggered where the use of the easement "unreasonably interfere[s]" with the current or prospective use of the easement by the easement holder.
+When satisfied, the various requirements of adverse possession, and similarly prescription, serve to "put [the property owner] on notice of the hostile

-- Moreover, such extensive use constitutes a "distinct and positive assertion" by the servient estate owner that his or her use of the easement is hostile to the rights of the easement holder and is not merely a permissive use. - As a general guideline: - temporary improvements to an unused easement area that are easily and cheaply removed will not trigger the prescriptive period; - permanent and expensive improvements that are difficult and damaging to remove will trigger the prescriptive period. - The burden on the servient estate owner to prove unreasonable interference with an unused easement is high, consistent with the policy of the 2003 legislative amendments that curtailed-but did not abolish-claims of adverse possession.
+- nature of the possession so that he, the owner, may take steps to vindicate his rights by legal action." - Use of the easement that unreasonably interferes with the "easement owner's enjoyment of the easement" is adequate "to give notice that the easement is under threat." - Moreover, such extensive use constitutes a "distinct and positive assertion" by the servient estate owner that his or her use of the easement is hostile to the rights of the easement holder and is not merely a permissive use. - As a general guideline: - temporary improvements to an unused easement area that are easily and cheaply removed will not trigger the prescriptive period; - o permanent and expensive improvements that are difficult and damaging to remove will trigger the prescriptive period. - The burden on the servient estate owner to prove unreasonable interference with an unused easement is high, consistent with the policy of the 2003 legislative amendments that curtailed-but did not abolish-claims of adverse possession.